nikhilroxtomar/TGANet/README.md

 </pre>

 ## 7. License
 The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+Any comercial use should receive a formal permission from the first author.

 ## 8. Contact
 Please contact nikhilroxtomar@gmail.com for any further questions.